 This morning is a great example of this.
 We’re busy right now.
 We’ve got launches we’re handling, and we’ve got our clients, and we’ve onboarded a couple of clients in the last couple of months.
 And it’s the beginning of the year and we’re grinding.
 There’s just a lot of stuff going on.
 Not anything impossible, not anything that can’t be managed, but there’s just a lot going on.

-And so one of the things I did this morning, because I was feeling a little spinney.
-And so I went to Cali and said, “What are the things you’re waiting for me on?
+When I’m feeling a bit spinny and I can’t see where I’m the problem, I go to my team and I say, “What are the things you’re waiting for me on?
 Tell me where I’m in the way.
 Tell me where I am the problem, so that I can fix it.”
-Because sometimes we don’t know.
+Sometimes we don’t know.
 And I didn’t know if maybe I’d lost something.
 I didn’t know if it was in the way somewhere.
 It turns out I wasn’t.
-There’s a couple of podcasts episodes that I needed to record.
+There’s a couple of podcast episodes that I needed to record.
 Thus, why I’m recording this now.
 But it’s often hard for me to see where I’m the problem, mostly because obviously I couldn’t be the problem.
 I’m perfect and wonderful in every way, just like you.
 And so I have to ask.

-And so I encourage you, if you’re sitting there and you’re listening to this and you’re saying, “There’s no way on the problem,” go ask.
+I encourage you if you’re sitting there and you’re listening to this and you’re saying, “There’s no way on the problem,” go ask.
 And don’t say, “Hey, am I the problem?
 But say, “Hey, where are you for things?”
 “Where are you getting delayed because I need to get you something, approve something, deliver something, whatever, follow up with something, whatever the thing may be?”
 Ask.
-All right?